 Offered: Spring.

-SED 444 - Teaching Adolescent Literature (3)

-This is a blending of the academic appreciation of young adult literature with pedagogical strategies for its classroom use.
-Students read widely in the field and develop individualized demonstration projects for use in the secondary English class.

-Offered: Fall and/or Summer.

 SED 445 - The Teaching of Writing in Secondary Schools (4)

 Study includes the evaluation of aims and objectives, selection and organization of content, principles and methods of writing instruction, and current research and practice in the teaching of writing.